Openings

 PhD position: Characterising biological active-sensing swarms in the field

-The candidate is expected to have a Masters degree and relevant experience/background in at least two among the list of fields, along with a willingness to learn:
+The candidate is expected to have a Masters degree and relevant experience/background in at least two among the list of fields, along with a willingness to learn the others:

 An EU-compatible driving license and field work experience is beneficial.